ARM-software/arm-trusted-firmware/docs/plat/xilinx-zynqmp.md

 *   `ZYNQMP_BL32_MEM_BASE`: Specifies the base address of the bl32 binary.
 *   `ZYNQMP_BL32_MEM_SIZE`: Specifies the size of the memory region of the bl32 binary.

+# FSBL->ATF Parameter Passing
+The FSBL populates a data structure with image information for the ATF.
+The ATF uses that data to hand off to the loaded images.
+The address of the handoff data structure is passed in the ```PMU_GLOBAL.GLOBAL_GEN_STORAGE6``` register.
+The register is free to be used by other software once the ATF is bringing up further firmware images.

 # Power Domain Tree
 The following power domain tree represents the power domain model used by the ATF for ZynqMP: